outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 2. The `MAKEOPTS` variable defines how many parallel compilations should occur when emerging packages.

    The recommended value is the number of logical processors in the CPU plus 1.
 But this rule is outdated.
-I have 4GB memory and *swap/swapfile* enabled, *emerge* will make use of *swap* havily. *swap* naturally slow down application performance though support more parallel tasks.
-So turn down to 2 or 3 to reduce usage of *swap* file.
+I have 4GB memory and *swap/swapfile* enabled, *emerge* will make use of *swap* havily.

+   *swap* naturally slows down performance but supports more parallel tasks.
+So turn down to 2 or even 1 to reduce usage of *swap* file.

    1. Add a line `MAKEOPTS="-j3"`.
    2. The boot screen shows several penguins, that is the number of logical hardware cores.
 If kernel `X86_SYSFB` and `FB_SIMPLE` were turned off, you could not see boot penguins.